Risk reward ratio (RR) is the “holy grail” of trading. Risk reward ratio Quadrants identify where you actually belong in your trading business.

 Take a look at the illustration below;

-Risk Reward Ratio Quadrants
+Risk Reward ratio Quadrants 1

 High Risk+ Low Reward = Negative Risk reward ratio.

 Their goal is just to make money instead proper trading.
 So what usually happens is that they close out profits very fast with fear of then turning to losses.

 A negative risk reward ratio means you are risking more and making too little.

 The inevitable result in this case is margin call and ultimately loss of all the funds.
 In short, ‘account blown’.

 Low Risk+ Low Reward = Break even.

 But they also still believe they can possibly make money from the market.
 The emotion of fear is now at play here.

 At this stage, they know there is risk but have not accepted losses.
 Only fear is at play.
-Their accounts stay stagnant almost at break even with little or no profit.
+Their accounts stay stagnant almost at break even with little or no profit

 High Risk+ High Reward = Break even.

 Immediate reasonable solution is to risk more to make more, right?
 Of course, it’s what they implement, they get frustrated once more after getting same results.

-Risk reward ratio Quadrant 4
+Risk Reward ratio Quadrant 4

 Low Risk+ High Reward = Positive Risk reward ratio.

 These are guys who turn small amounts into large amounts CONSISTENTLY.
 This is the right zone of trading.
 Small risks that turn into large rewards.
-That’s a positive risk reward.

 The main ingredient here is patience and consistency.
 Professional traders understand that trading is a game of probabilities.